UjjwalGupta887/Charla_Desktop_Voice_Assistant/README.md

     Send email.
     Ask the current time.

+## Issues

+If you find any bugs, please submit an issue.
+Make sure you install these packages before moving forward to other python libraries-

+Individual packages listed as follows-

+AIML (For Pattern Recognition)

+Speech Recognition

+pip install SpeechRecognition
+PyAudio is required for microphone input

+pip install pyaudio
+alsaaudio: (For Volume Control, Linux only)

+pip install pyttsx
+Optional for Google Text to Speech :

+gTTS: (Google Text to Speech service) pip install gTTS

+Email Sent
+smtplib(In built Module)

 ## Requirements

 Jarvis is designed to run on Windows 10.
 If it works on earlier versions of Windows then it's great, but there will be no effort made to officially support other versions than Windows 10.